jaredgorski/StructUI/README.md

 ## Try it out
 **To see a full implentation of StructUI in action, check out [https://jaredgorski.org](https://jaredgorski.org)**

-Try out a [**basic example**](https://github.com/jaredgorski/StructUI/tree/master/examples/basic) to get started.
-More examples exploring StructUI usage will be coming soon!
-Here's a gif of what the [basic example](https://github.com/jaredgorski/StructUI/tree/master/examples/basic) can do:
+Here's a gif of what a basic example can do:

 ![](https://raw.githubusercontent.com/jaredgorski/StructUI/master/examples/basic/.media/basic-demo.gif)